Quantum Criticality Enabled by Intertwined Degrees of Freedom

-In this work, we study the multipolar Bose-Fermi Kondo model at zero temperature.
+We thus study the multipolar Bose-Fermi Kondo model at zero temperature.
 By using a Coulomb-gas representation of the Bose-Fermi Kondo model, we carry out analytical renormalization-group (RG) calculations that are controlled by an expansion in terms of a small quantity $\epsilon$ (defined in Eq.\,\ref{bosonic-bath-spectrum}).
-Our asymptotically exact theory is able to uncover a global phase diagram at zero temperature, which reveals the mechanism for the sequential Kondo destruction and shows that it appears for any generic trajectory in the phase diagram.
+We uncover an overall phase diagram at zero temperature, which reveals the mechanism for the sequential Kondo destruction and shows that it appears for any generic trajectory in the phase diagram.
+Our asymptotically exact theory points to a new design principle for beyond-Landau quantum criticality and strange metallicity in a variety of other strongly correlated systems, including $d$-electron-based flat band systems and moir\'{e} structures. \\